How to Spruce Up Your Home Office Without Buying Anything New

 Turn paper into something pretty.

-Adding framed paper products is a great way to give a blank wall some character.
-Recycle old magazines, wrapping paper, newspapers, and books by framing interesting pictures and prose.
+Adding framed paper products is a great way to give a blank wall character and save money by not having to buy more paint, pictures, posters, or wallpaper.
+Instead, make your wall wonderful by recycling old magazines, wrapping paper, newspapers, and books and framing interesting pictures and prose.

 Cleanliness is so important when it comes to your office.
 A clean, clutter-free space can help ease stress and increase focus.
 You can use what you already have to organize your area to the fullest.